BasselDar/WeatherReport/README.md

 - Search for weather information by city name
 - Displays city name, country code, coordinates, temperature, pressure, and humidity
-- Dynamic city name suggestions using the OpenWeatherMap API

 ## Technologies Used